A Minnesota free of ageism

 The Center for Healthy Aging and Innovation's 2023 Spring Speaker Series

-Together, we are taking this effort from the global level to communities across Minnesota, supporting what each of us can do to help reduce health inequities and improve our lives as we age.
-We do this through collective action in four areas:
+Together, we are moving from a global level a Minnesota lens by supporting what each of us can do to reduce health inequities and improve our lives as we age.
+We do this through shared action in four areas:

 Source: